Ask

 Happy Tummy Expert

-Dear Prachi, thank you for the question
+Dear Indumathi, Thank you for the question

 Weight gain is a journey which requires appropriate nutritional management along with stress management, ideal sleeping hours and physical activity to maintain a healthy weight, prevent loss of lean body mass, Muscle mass and avoid malnutrition.

-The causes of underweight or unintended weight loss can be due to genetics, inadequate food intake, stress, hormonal imbalance, malabsorption or other underlying health condition which may require medical assistance.
+The causes of underweight or unintended weight loss can be due to genetics, inadequate food intake, stress, hormonal imbalance, malabsorption, or other underlying health condition.

 A high calorie and high protein diet is recommended for weight gain.
-High protein foods give a feeling of satiety, delay gastric emptying and help in maintain lean body or muscle mass .
+High protein foods give a feeling of satiety, delay gastric emptying, and help in maintain lean body or muscle mass.
 Daily protein requirement should ideally be followed as 0.8-1g per kg body weight.
 You can include non-vegetarian sources of protein such as chicken, eggs, fish, prawns etc and vegetarian sources Milk & milk products like paneer, Legumes, lentils, beans (chickpeas, kidney, mung, pinto etc.), peas (green, split, etc.), soybeans (and products made from soy: tofu, tempeh, etc.), peanuts, almonds, pistachios, cashews, walnuts, hazelnuts, pecans, hemp seeds, squash and pumpkin seeds, sunflower seeds, flax seeds, sesame seeds, chia seeds as a part of your daily balanced diet

-Here are few guidelines that can be considered for weight gain
+Here are a few general Dietary guidelines to be considered for weight gain

-• Maintain a positive energy balance where the calorie intake should be more than the energy expenditure.
+• Maintain a positive energy balance where the calorie intake should be more than 0-the energy expenditure.

 • Do not skip meals.
 Eat small frequent meals.